 Drawbacks of Rutherford’s model

-- He explained that the electrons in an atom revolve around the nucleus in well defined orbits.
-Particles in circular orbit would experience acceleration.
+- He explained that the electrons in an atom revolve around the nucleus in well-defined orbits.
+Particles in a circular orbit would experience acceleration.

 - Thus, the revolving electron would lose energy and finally fall into the nucleus.

 - But this cannot take place as the atom would be unstable and matter would not exist in the form we know.

 - The Millikan’s Oil Drop Experiment was an experiment performed by Robert A. Millikan and Harvey Fletcher in 1909 to measure the charge of an electron.

 - In the experiment, Millikan allowed charged tiny oil droplets to pass through a hole into an electric field.

 - By varying the strength of electric field, the charge over an oil droplet was calculated, which always came as an integral value of ‘e.’

 - The conclusion of this is that the charge is said to be quantized, i.e. the charge on any particle will always be an integral multiple of e which is 1.6*10-19